wookey-project/wookeypedia/sphinx/source/tataouine/newdriver.rst

    make menuconfig

-Go to Userspace drivers and features, Drivers.
+Go to 'Userspace drivers and features, Drivers'.
 You should see your driver and should be able to activate it.
 Until your configuration is saved, you can now directly compile and flash the new version of the firmware with an application using your driver integrated in it.

 Interacting with devices
 ------------------------

-Getting device informatons
+Getting device information
 """"""""""""""""""""""""""

-All devices have their own datasheet, describing their behavior and programing interface.
+All devices have their own datasheet, describing their behavior and programming interface.
 SoC devices are described in the SoC developer's guide.
 In Tataouine, the device list is handled through a unique JSON file:

    * layout/arch/socs/*<socname>*/soc-devmap-*<boardname>*.json

-This file hold all the necessary informations for device drivers developers, including:
+This file hold all the necessary information for device drivers developers, including:

-   * The device **type** (*block*, which means that the device is memory mapped, host in the SoC) or *peripheral*, which means that the device is onboard, acceded through an I/O bus
+   * The device **type** (*block*, which means that the device is memory mapped, host in the SoC) or *peripheral*, which means that the device is onboard, accessed through an I/O bus
    * The device **address** (when the device is memory mapped)
    * The device **size** (when the device is memory mapped)
    * The device associated **gpio** list.
 Each GPIO pin/port couple is associated to a canonical name.
 Only block devices communicating with the outside world have GPIOs
    * The device associated **irq** list.
-Each IRQ is associated to a canonical name.
+Each IRQ is associated to a canonical name
-   * The device associated **dma** channels, for device supporting DMA transaction from or toward the device
+   * The device associated **dma** channels, for device supporting DMA transactions from or toward the device
    * The device associated EwoK **permission**.
 This permission will be required when the device is requested by the userspace task

 Other fields (RCC clocks and registers) are used by the EwoK kernel to enable the device input clock.

-The JSON file is used in order to generate, for each device, a static const structure which can be used by the driver to declare the device informations without being SoC or board specific.
-This permit to keep the driver implementation portable between various SoCs or boards using the same device.
+The JSON file is used in order to generate, for each device, a static const structure which can be used by the driver to declare the device information without being SoC or board specific.
+This allows to keep the driver implementation portable between various SoCs or boards using the same device.

-All informations about how devices header are generated and named can be found in the :ref:`hardware layout chapter <layout>`.
+All information about how devices header are generated and named can be found in the :ref:`hardware layout chapter <layout>`.

 The way this structure is used by the device driver is described below.

 Declaring the device
 """"""""""""""""""""

-On EwoK paradigm (see the EwoK API documentation), each application is executed respecting two sequencial phases:
+In EwoK paradigm (see the EwoK API documentation), each application is executed respecting two sequential phases:

-   * One init phase, in which the application can declare ressources (including devices)
+   * One init phase, in which the application can declare resources (including devices)
-   * One nominal phase, in which the application can use ressources
+   * One nominal phase, in which the application can use declared resources

 As a consequence, in the EwoK drivers terminology, each driver's initialization API is separated in two independent functions:

    * The declaration function, to register the device
-   * The device configuration function, to set registers and device's internal
+   * The device configuration function, to set registers and devices inner interfaces

-We have define the following naming system:
+We have defined the following naming system:

-   * *aio4237_early_init()* is called during the init phase and declare the ressources against the microkernel
+   * *aio4237_early_init()* is called during the init phase and declare the resources against the microkernel
    * *aio4237_init()* configure the device once it is mapped, during the nominal phase